GrahamDumpleton-abandoned/powershift/README.rst

 .. _`Kubernetes v1 REST API`: https://docs.openshift.com/enterprise/latest/rest_api/kubernetes_v1.html
 .. _`OpenShift Enterprise v1 REST API`: https://docs.openshift.com/enterprise/latest/rest_api/openshift_v1.html

-Specifically, by matching to the URL path for an endpoint.
+Specifically, by matching to the URL path for an endpoint, with the exception that ``/api/v1/watch`` and ``/oapi/v1/watch`` are not supported and instead you need to pass the ``watch`` parameter to the standard endpoint as shown above.

 Note that all attribute and parameter names use snake case and not camel case.